 Full RV hook-ups are only available at the Rio Grande Village RV Campground, operated by the park's concession.

 Are showers available in park campgrounds?

 The only available showers are located at the Rio Grande Village Store.
-There is a charge for showers; a change machine is available, and showers are available 24/7.
+They are coin operated.
+Showers are available 24/7.

 Are there available water sources in the backcountry?

 Desert water is precious, ephemeral, and unpredictable - never stake your life on a water source that might not be present.
 If you find water in the desert, filter only what you need; please, be careful not to contaminate water sources with soaps, oils, skin lotions, and food residues.

 Is swimming allowed in the river?

 It is fun to put your toes into the muddy Rio, but actual swimming in the Rio Grande is NOT recommended, as undercurrents, deep holes, sharp objects, micro-organisms, and other hazards exist.
 Three hours north of the park is Balmorhea State Park, which offers excellent swimming opportunities in the world's largest spring-fed swimming pool!